enxg/horizonBrief/README.md

 ## Usage
 Sending a GET request to the `/day` endpoint will start the briefing process.
 Sound generation takes about 30 seconds.
 After that sound will be played using [ebitengine/oto](https://github.com/ebitengine/oto).
-You can send the request is any way you like, some examples are:
+You can send the request in any way you like, some examples are:
 - Raspberry Pi with a button connected to GPIO pins, and a script that sends the request when the button is pressed
 - A cron job with `curl`
 - From a mobile device using a widget app like [HTTP Request Shortcuts](https://play.google.com/store/apps/details?id=ch.rmy.android.http_shortcuts)